mark-torres/python-stuff/automate/notes.md

 **Pasting Transparent Pixels**

-If the image you want to paste has transparent pixels, pass the Image object as the third argument so that a solid rectangle isn’t pasted.
+If the image you want to paste has transparent pixels, pass the Image object as the third argument so that a solid rectangle isn't pasted.
 This third argument is the "mask" Image object.

 **Resizing an Image**